outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to solution automation workflows

-    - derive interaction functions/structures between problem/solution components to derive solution automation workflows from those interactions
+    - derive other interaction functions/structures between problem/solution components to derive solution automation workflows from those interactions
       - example:
         - 'break a problem into sub-problems and solve separately, then merge/integrate into solution' works bc of the solution success cause:
           - interaction function: component function between components of a problem & the complete problem
             - a problem can be broken into components (like core functions, or components of inputs like problem variables) like anything else, and 'solving a component of the problem' makes progress toward fulfilling the intent of 'solving the complete problem'

+          - other solution success causes:
+            - another reason a 'component' structure works when applied to a problem is that there may be existing/adjacent solutions for sub-problems rather than the original problem, so this structure offers a different way to connect problem/solution
+            - this also works bc it applies a known core interaction function of problems/solutions ('reduce') to the problem, 'reducing' it into sub-problems, so it's already moving closer to a solution given problem/solution interaction functions & their patterns

         - 'generate solution space of possible solutions & filter by solution metrics' works bc of the solution success cause:
           - interaction function: subset function between solution & solution space
             - 'a solution ia necessarily a subset of all possibilities in the solution space'